SignalN/ftfn/README.md

+# ftfn

-# ftfn - fastText in a Google Cloud Function
+Serve fastText models in a Google Cloud Function